HewlettPackard/shs-docs/docs/portal/developer-portal/install/install_200gbps_nic_host_software.md

 ## 200Gbps NIC firmware management

-See the [Firmware Management](firmware_management.md) section for more information on how to update firmware.
+See the "Update firmware for HPCM and bare metal" procedure in the _HPE Slingshot Host Software Administration Guide_ section for more information on how to update firmware.

 Both `slingshot-firmware-cassini` and `slingshot-firmware-management` must be installed to successfully update 200Gbps NIC firmware.